Karl Racine: Tenure

 As Attorney General, Racine has established four priorities for the DC Office of the Attorney General: data-driven juvenile justice reform, protecting consumers from abusive tactics by unscrupulous businesses, preserving affordable housing and protecting tenants in communities across the District, and advancing democracy and safeguarding public integrity.
-Following the 2021 storming of the United States Capitol, Racine urged Vice President Mike Pence to invoke the 25th Amendment in order to remove President Donald Trump from office, declaring him "disinterested [sic] in upholding the duties of his office".
+Following the 2021 storming of the United States Capitol, Racine urged Vice President Mike Pence to invoke the Twenty-fifth Amendment to the United States Constitution in order to remove President Donald Trump from office, declaring him "disinterested [sic] in upholding the duties of his office".

 In line with these priorities, Attorney General Racine helped end mandatory shackling of juveniles appearing before D.C.
 Superior Court and expanded options for rehabilitating low-risk juvenile offenders.
 A diversion program that helps these young people get and stay on the right track has achieved a success rate of nearly 80 percent.
 Under Attorney General Racine, OAG has increased participation in the program five-fold, positively impacting young lives and increasing public safety.

 In 2015, Attorney General Racine established a standalone Office of Consumer Protection within OAG focused on outreach, education and legal actions to protect consumers.
 He has brought tens of millions of dollars to the District through settlements and judgments in cases against corporate wrongdoers.
 In 2017, Racine established the Public Advocacy Division to bring affirmative litigation to preserve affordable housing, protect residents against wage theft, safeguard the environment and ensure public integrity.

 in 2019, Racine's office sued DoorDash for not paying customers' tips to delivery drivers.
 DoorDash used the tips to offset the "guaranteed amount" it paid drivers for each delivery, despite wording on its mobile app and website that said tips would be added to drivers' earnings, which Racine called "deceptive" and a violation of the District's Consumer Protection Procedures Act.
 DoorDash's settlement with the Attorney General's office required DoorDash to maintain a policy that tips would go to drivers without offsetting their guarantee amount.
 The settlement also required DoorDash to pay $1.5 million to drivers who had made deliveries in the District while the tipping policy had been in place and to give $250,000 to local charities.

+In 2021, Racine filed a lawsuit involving the National Rifle Association, focusing on financial oversight and governance practices related to gun‑violence prevention.
 In 2021, Racine launched an antitrust lawsuit against Amazon, which was subsequently dismissed in court in March 2022.
 Known for his work on antitrust matters, in 2021 he was considered for a position on the Federal Trade Commission (FTC) by President Joe Biden.